Kik07L/Behringer-X-Touch-for-ableton/readme.md

 ### Faders correctly show 0dB
 - Physical faders recalibrated to be at the zero mark when track volume is 0dB in Live.
-- Off by default, enabled through the new global settings menu.
+- Faders zero point can be finely calibrated if needed.
-- Once enabled, faders zero point can be finely calibrated if needed.
+- Can be disabled (back to original operation) in global settings menu.

 ### Level Meter Enhancements
 - **Clipping Indicators:** Channel strip level meters now show clipping when it occurs.